 A chemical inventory must exist for each laboratory and stockroom.
-Each year the inventory must be updated.
-The inventory will consist of the name of the location (building name and room number), the person's name in charge of the room, the name of the hazardous material, the approximate amount stored or purchased, and the name of manufacturer.
-The CHO will keep copies of the inventories and review them.
+The University uses a web-based chemical inventory program to maintain an accurate account of the inventory.
+Chemical containers are barcoded after arrival on campus.
+The inventory consists of the name of the location (building name and room number), the person's name in charge of the room, the name of the hazardous material, the approximate amount stored or purchased, and the name of manufacturer.
+The CHO and laboratory technicians will be responsible for entering the data into the inventory program and removing them when empty or discarded as hazardous waste.
 New SOPs must be written to reflect current chemical use and storage.